-Polly, senior communications manager, and Amy, publicity and casework manager, answered some of your questions about publicity on Facebook Live last week.
+Polly, senior communications manager, and Amy, publicity and casework manager, answered some of your questions about publicity on Facebook Live.

 What is publicity?